 This post may contain affiliate links which means I may receive a commission from purchases made through links.
 I will only recommend products I have personally used!
 Learn more on my private policy page.

-Every single one of my blog posts have been drafted and planned in Google docs.
+Every single one of my blog posts has been drafted and planned in Google docs.

-So today, I’m going to go over why I like google docs, and how you can use it to organize your blogging business!
+So today, I’m going to go over the benefits of Google Docs, and how you can use it to organize your blogging business!